emonakov/async-read-lines/README.md

 async-read-lines
 ================

 Library for asynchronous line-by-line reading from big text files.
+Ideal for iterating over the log file entries.

 Installation
 ------------